poppy-project/poppy-docs/README.md

 ## Making a pull request

-After you are done editing, you have to to create [a pull request](https://help.github.com/articles/using-pull-requests)  on GitHub.
+After you are done editing, you have to create [a pull request](https://help.github.com/articles/using-pull-requests)  on GitHub.
 PoppyGirls will get notified about the pull request, review your changes, suggest any corrections if needed and then *pull* your changes to the master version.

 In your own repository on GitHub press do *Compare & pull request*